Cars face numerous hazards during overseas transit. Here are 7 mistakes to avoid when shipping your car overseas and how to be a responsible shipper.

 Your car may have known and unknown issues.
 Even the smallest problem can be exacerbated during overseas shipping, leading to a compromised or possibly unsafe vehicle upon arrival.
 Don’t ship internationally without giving your car a thorough inspection and recommended repairs.

-An international journey could leave a car badly beaten and scraped inside unless all loose items are removed prior to departure.
+An international journey could leave a car badly beaten and scraped inside unless all loose items are removed before departure.
 Storing items in vehicles increases the odds of break-ins and theft and may violate carrier policies.
 Extra items also add vehicle weight which increases shipping expenses.

 CBP requires all owners shipping vehicles overseas to complete a vehicle-export cover sheet, which must be provided at the export point with other required paperwork.
 This should also include the vehicle’s registration, its VIN or bill of sale, and the owner’s photo ID.
 All required paperwork must be submitted at least 72 hours before shipment.